-After sharing the sad news last August that she is battling breast cancer, Sarah Harding has opened up on the symptoms she initially dismissed before receiving her diagnosis.
+After sharing the news last August that she was battling breast cancer, Sarah Harding opened up on the symptoms she initially dismissed before receiving her diagnosis.

-In her new book, Hear Me Out, released 18 March, the former Girls Aloud band member writes about her experience of breast cancer, including the pain she felt around her breast but initially wrote off as a cyst, saying she was ‘in denial’.
+In her book, Hear Me Out, released 18 March, the former Girls Aloud band member wrote about her experience of breast cancer, including the pain she felt around her breast but initially wrote off as a cyst, saying she was ‘in denial’.

 ‘The trouble was, the pain was getting worse.
 It got so bad that I couldn’t sleep in a bed any more.
 I slept on the sofa, popping painkillers like they were Smarties.
 I really overdid it, but the pain was overwhelming.
 Eventually, my skin started to bruise, and by now I was terrified.’

 She continued: ‘I’d been staying at my mum’s through lockdown, but Covid wasn’t showing any signs of going away, and it was just getting worse.
 One day I woke up realising that I’d been in denial.
 Yes, there was a lockdown, yes, there was a pandemic, but it was almost as if I’d been using that as an excuse not to face up to the fact that something was very wrong.’